Feminist perspectives on sex work: A consequence and correlate of violence against women

 Some feminists, including many who identify as supporting the abolition of prostitution, see the selling of sex as a potential after effect of violence against women.
 Those who support this position cite studies of violence experienced by women in prostitution prior to entering prostitution.
 Most (60% to 70%) were sexually abused as children, 65% have been raped, most of them before the age of 15, and many young women and girls enter prostitution directly from state care, at least in England, Norway, Australia and Canada.

 Prostitution abolitionists also object to the high rates of violence against women in the sex industry.
-Studies of women in prostitution show an extremely high level of violence is perpetrated against women in prostitution.
+Studies of women in prostitution show an extremely high level of violence is perpetrated against them.
 Figures vary across studies.
 One representative study showed 82% of respondents had been physically assaulted since entering prostitution, 55% of those by clients.
 Additionally, 80% had been physically threatened while in prostitution, 83% of those with a weapon.
 8% reported physical attacks by pimps and clients of a nature that resulted in serious injury, for example gunshot wounds and knife wounds.
 68% reported having been raped since entering prostitution, 48% more than five times and 46% reporting rapes committed by clients.
 Finally, 49% reported pornography was made of them while they were in prostitution and 32% had been upset by an attempt to make them do what clients had seen in pornography.

 Beyond the individual instances of violence or the history of violence suffered by most women in prostitution, prostitution abolitionists see prostitution itself as a form of male violence against women and children.

 Prostitution abolitionists also cite similarities between prostitution and violence against women.
 Farley, Lynne and Cotton (2005) argue the prostitution is most like battery because it similarly involves a pattern of coercive and controlling behaviour (by pimps, procurers, and traffickers as well as clients) that results in the control of the women in prostitution.
 Research conducted by Giobbe (1993) found similarities in the behaviour of pimps and batterers, in particular, through their use of enforced social isolation, threats, intimidation, verbal and sexual abuse, attitudes of ownership, and extreme physical violence.
 Some prostitutes argue prostitution has similarities to rape because it is a form of sexuality that is entirely controlled by the client, as rape is a form of sexuality in which the rapist controls the interaction, disregarding the desires, physical well-being or emotional pain of the victim.